-- Teachers are trauma-informed in their approach, are aware and take account of individual and specific needs and create anxiety-free classrooms where pupils feel safe, secure and valued. - Pupils are supported to manage their emotions and to have the resilience to make mistakes and persevere. - Teachers engage pupils and encourage them to think, often deeply, about something, being clear about why it matters. - Teachers structure pupils' learning so that they build upon and connect knowledge to what they already know, taking account of starting points. - Teachers deliver new material clearly and in manageable amounts at the right level for each child, adapting teaching whilst maintaining high expectations of our learners. - Teachers model and share what success looks like. - Teachers regularly check for understanding and promptly address misconceptions, having the necessary subject knowledge themselves, as well as an evidence informed understanding of how pupils learn. - Teachers create opportunities for pupils to practice and retrieve regularly what they have learned.
+- Teachers are trauma-informed in their approach and create anxiety-free classrooms where pupils feel safe, secure and valued. - They can manage their emotions and have the resilience to make mistakes and persevere. - They are engaged and encouraged to think hard about something, being clear about why it matters. - Teachers structure pupils' learning so that they build upon and connect knowledge to what they already know.
+Assessment informs planning and is used intelligently. - Teachers deliver new material in manageable amounts at the right level for each child - Teachers model and share what success looks like. - Teachers regularly check for understanding and promptly address misconceptions, having the necessary subject knowledge themselves.

+• Teachers create opportunities for pupils to regularly practice and retrieve what they have learned.

-Subject and Primary Networks: support to develop Subject pedagogy and knowledge Subject Leads meet half termly at Subject Network Meetings.
+Subject Networks and support to develop Subject pedagogy and knowledge